ADVERTISEMENT

 (Answer 2)

-As I’m living in the metropolis where there’s no huge public parks, I still need to travel for about 30-40 minutes to reach an amazing park that is near a white sand beach.
+As I’m living in a metropolis where there are no huge public parks, I still need to travel for about 30-40 minutes to reach an amazing park that is near a white sand beach.
 That’s where I enjoy spending my time running.
-The place is breathtaking that I don’t mind traveling for almost 40 minutes just to get there.
+The place is breathtaking and I don’t mind traveling for almost 40 minutes just to get there.

 LEXICAL RESOURCE